List of longest-living members of the British royal family

-Thirty members of the British royal family (Note: This list consists of British royal family members entitled (in the earliest cases retroactively) to the styles of His or Her Royal Highness or His or Her Majesty, as defined by Letters Patent in 1864, 1898, 1917, 1996, and 2012.
+Thirty-one members of the British royal family (Note: This list consists of British royal family members entitled (in the earliest cases retroactively) to the styles of His or Her Royal Highness or His or Her Majesty, as defined by Letters Patent in 1864, 1898, 1917, 1996, and 2012.
 According to the aforementioned Letters Patent, British royal family members entitled to the style of Royal Highness are the children and male-line grandchildren of the British monarch and previous British monarchs, the children of the eldest son of the Prince of Wales, and all their current or widowed spouses.
 This list also includes those male-line descendants of British monarchs who, prior to 1917, were entitled to the "style and attribute" of His or Her Highness with the designation of a "Prince (or Princess) of the United Kingdom of Great Britain and Ireland.") have lived to the age of 80 years or older since the Acts of Union 1707 established the Kingdom of Great Britain.
-These British royal family members consist of 2 centenarians, 10 nonagenarians, and 18 octogenarians.
+These British royal family members consist of 2 centenarians, 10 nonagenarians, and 19 octogenarians.

-Of the British royals who have lived to 80 years or longer, 22 have been women and 8 have been men.
-Nineteen of the 30 royals aged 80 or older have been members of the British royal family by blood and 12 have been members through marriage.
-Of the royals to reach the age of 80 or older, only Princess Mary, Duchess of Gloucester and Edinburgh (1776–1857) was titled as a member of the British royal family by both blood and marriage.
+Of the British royals who have lived to 80 years or longer, 23 have been women and 8 have been men.
+Eighteen of the 31 royals aged 80 or older have been members of the British royal family by blood and 12 have been members through marriage, and only Princess Mary, Duchess of Gloucester and Edinburgh (1776–1857), was titled as a member of the British royal family by both blood and marriage.
 Four of the British royals who lived 80 years or longer were deprived of their British peerages and royal titles in 1919 under the Titles Deprivation Act 1917 as the children or spouses of enemies of the United Kingdom during World War I and are indicated below with asterisks (*).

 The longest-living member of the British royal family has been Princess Alice, Duchess of Gloucester (1901–2004), who lived to be 102 years and 309 days old.
 The longest-living member of the British royal family from birth is Princess Alice, Countess of Athlone (1883–1981).
-Queen Elizabeth The Queen Mother (1900–2002) is the second-longest living British royal, living to 101 years and 238 days old.
-The current oldest living member of the British royal family is Prince Edward, Duke of Kent (born 1935), who is the twelfth longest-living British royal.
+Queen Elizabeth the Queen Mother (1900–2002) is the second-longest living British royal, living to 101 years and 238 days old.
+The current oldest living member of the British royal family is Prince Edward, Duke of Kent (born 1935), who is the eleventh longest-living British royal.
 Elizabeth II (1926–2022) was the longest-ever reigning British monarch (70 years, 214 days) and the fifth longest-living royal (96 years, 140 days).